PhD in Urban Planning, University of Melbourne, Australia

 - Bachelor of Landscape Architecture, Beijing Forestry University, China (2009)

 - Luo Rachel., Fan Yichun., Yang Xin., Zhao Jinhua., & Zheng Siqi.
-(In press).
+(2021).
 The impact of social externality information on foresting sustainable travel mode choice: a behavioural experiment in Zhengzhou, China.
-Transportation Research Part A: Policy and Practice.
+Transportation Research Part A: Policy and Practice, 152, 127-145.

 - Yang Xin., Day Jennifer., Langford Brian., Cherry Christopher., Jones, Luke., Han Sun Sheng., & Sun Jingyi.
 (2017).
 Commute responses to employment decentralization: Anticipated versus actual mode choice behaviours of new town employees in Kunming, China.
 Transportation Research Part D: Transport and Environment, 52, 454-470.